Faisalthecoder/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git repo
+This is my first Git repo.
+Author - Faisal Khan